Terra Galleria Photography

 This is illustrated on the booklet’s last spread:

-The NPS first wildlife biologist was George Melendez Wright.
-His life was cut short by an automobile accident at just 31.
-Yet, during his brief career with the NPS, he instigated many impactful changes, leading the agency from a focus on the scenery and visitation to a focus on science and conservation.
-One of them was to phase out the feeding of bears for entertainment.
+To learn more about George Melendez Wright, read this article from which the quote above originates.
+Among the many impactful changes he instigated was to phase out the feeding of bears for entertainment.
 The Yellowstone visitor guides of the 1940s, 1950s, and 1960s each feature on their cover a warning about bears that becomes increasingly strict.
-However, it was not until the 1970s that bear feeding ceased entirely in Yellowstone, when now-ubiquitous bear-resistant trash containers were installed.
+However, it was not until the 1970s that bear feeding ceased entirely in Yellowstone, when garbage dumps were shut down and now-ubiquitous bear-resistant trash containers installed.
 We have come a long way.

 Location sharing & Our National Monuments surveys results